saglam/big-rust-preschool/README.md

 complexity (such as <img alt="\inline O(n\log n)" src="https://latex.codecogs.com/png.latex?%5Cinline%20O%28n%5Clog%20n%29" align="center"/>), so a  streaming reader is really needed.
 Note that usually all the data is in one line so the `BufReader::lines()` is not going to do it.
-The best thing I could come up with [bench.rs](bench.rs)`::test_from_file()` is not only super ugly, but is also suboptional--it still involves an extra string copy per integer.
+The best thing I could come up with [bench.rs](https://github.com/saglam/big-rust-preschool/blob/8888750126d77f69146814fc8372addc0b574da5/bench.rs#L11)
+`::test_from_file()` is not only super ugly, but is also suboptimal--it still involves an extra string copy per integer.
 I implemented the test runner as a cargo bench to get some timing info.
 You can run the bechmark as so:
 ```sh